-- Modernize the agency's data systems by August 31, 2021, to make data more easily accessible to employees by streamlining multiple databases into one for efficiency and accuracy. - Review and update agency electronic information resources (EIR) to ensure they are fully accessible to persons with disabilities by August 31, 2023.
-This includes ensuring all agency websites and electronic communication materials comply with Texas EIR Accessibility statutes and rules to provide accessibility. - Review and update if necessary all contracts, agreements, terms and conditions, memorandum of understanding, to ensure they are current and accurate by August 31, 2022. - Ensure all agency manuals, forms, policies and procedures are current, accurate, and consistent with agency rules and statutes by August 31, 2023. - Develop and establish an annual review process for all agency documents, including but not limited to, contracts, agreements, manuals, and forms to ensure accuracy and timeliness by August 31, 2022.
+- Modernize the Agency's data systems, to make data more easily accessible to employees by streamlining processes and databases for efficiency and accuracy. - Review and update all Agency electronic information resources (EIR) to ensure they are accessible to persons with disabilities and compliant with all Texas EIR Accessibility applicable statutes and rules, by August 31, 2023. - Establish a review process for all Agency documents, including but not limited to, contracts, agreements, manuals, and forms to ensure accuracy by August 31, 2023. - Ensure all Agency manuals, forms, policies and procedures are current, accurate, and consistentwith agency rules and statutes by August 31, 2027.